Canon 1000D vs Leica S3

 It is notable that the S3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1000D does not provide wifi capability.

 Studio photographers will appreciate that the Leica S3 (unlike the 1000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the S3 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The S3 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1000D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1000D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 1000D and S3 can be found, respectively, in the Canon 1000D Manual (free pdf) or the online Leica S3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1000D or the Leica S3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.